aafent/FAST.FBasic/FAST.FBasicInterpreter/Documents/FBasicManual.md

 To get the connection string, make a request to the “Request For Object” handler with Context=SQL, Group=CONNECTION, Name=ADAPTER and expecting a type of _IdatabaseConnectionAdapter_ as Object

+### Events Triggering

+Event triggering is the act of generating a signal that notifies other parts of a program or system that a specific,
+significant action or condition has occurred.
+Essentially, it's the mechanism that initiates
+the event-driven sequence.

+It is provided by the Library **FBasicEvents** and for further details see the document: [Events](event.md)

 ## Handlers

 *   PRINT handler